Who is We Connect The Dots?

 How long has We Connect The Dots been operating?

-We Connect The Dots has been in operation since 2013.
+We Connect The Dots has been in operation since August of 2013.

 How long has this program existed?

-We Connect The Dots has been delivering this program for three years.
-This is our fourth year delivering the CreatingSTEAM program.
+We Connect The Dots has been delivering this program for four years.
+This is our fifth year delivering the CreatingSTEAM program.

 What experience does the staff of WCTD have?

 We Connect The Dots combines 100 plus years of combined experience from the technology and education sectors.
-The founder and Chairman of the Board is a technology and education professional with 35+ years of experience working for innovative technology companies, such as Microsoft and Novell.
+The founder and Executive Director is a technology and education professional with 35+ years of experience working for innovative technology companies, such as Microsoft and Novell.
 Our WCTD team consists of a blend of educators, industry experts, and students, with a passion to create positive change who are all volunteering to support our mission.